belmadge/freteRapidoTask/README.md

 ```sh
   docker-compose up --build
 ```

-4. The API will be accessible at `http://localhost:8080`
+4. To see the API documentation access the directory "docs"